nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 The GUI similar to the image below should appear in a few seconds. <br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. </br>
+5. Type the command in the command box and press Enter to execute it. <br>
-   e.g. typing help and pressing Enter will open the help window. </br>
+   e.g. typing help and pressing Enter will open the help window. <br>
    Here are some commands you can try:
    * m add c/CS2100 m/Computer Organisation mc/4 : Adds the module called Computer Organisation with the module code CS2100 into the module list.
    * m delete 1 : Deletes the 1st module shown in the displayed module list.